Forgiveness

 “We tend to think of the rational as a higher order, but it is the emotional that marks our lives.
 One often learns more from ten days of agony than from ten years of contentment.” –Merle Shain, Canadian journalist and author, 1935-1989

 Forgiveness is the highest form of virtue.
 It requires a strong and open heart.
+It demands formidable strength, as one’s resolve will be acutely tested myriad times.
 It challenges faith, trust, and understanding.
 It demands a willingness to let go of judgment.
 It moves us into compassion and elevates our consciousness.
 It fashions a deeper awareness of ourselves and others.
+It brings us home to our authentic selves.
 Its gift is a more peaceful and fruitful life lived here on Mother Earth.

 Forgiving someone a deep hurt is one of the most difficult challenges I have had to face.